GOST 7.79-2000: GOST 7.79 System B

+The Ukrainian letter ge (ґ) is not mentioned in the System B table, although it appears in System A.

 This standard (System B) appears to have been used in 2014 for the transliteration of street names on street signs in Moscow; its unusual appearance and non-intuitive sound values gave rise to criticism in the media.

 National adoptions

 The verbatim translated text of ISO 9 is adopted as an inter-state standard in the countries listed below (the national designation is shown in parentheses).
 Other transcription schemes are also used in practice, though.